Djjimenez895/Classic-Ciphers/README.md

 # Classic-Ciphers
 Version: Python 3.4

-Description: Cipher.py is a commnad-line tool that allows a user to pick between 5 different classic ciphers to either encrypt or decrypt messages in a file and write them to a different file.
+Description: Cipher.py is a commamd-line tool that allows a user to pick between 5 different classic ciphers to either encrypt or decrypt messages in a file and write them to a different file.

 ## Features:
   ### Five Classic Ciphers for both encryption and decryption: